SIN & ashes by Joseph S. Pulver, Sr.

 Saint Nicholas Hall

-Funeral In A Hate Field
+Funeral in a Hate Field

 An Orange Tick-Tick-Tick-Tick-Tick